syncfast/clockwise/README.md

 - [ ] Explore crash recovery solutions (pick up where you left off).
 - [ ] Handle browser startup more gracefully.
 - [ ] Make the TUI prettier.
+- [ ] Explore letting the clockwork zoom participant display the meeting cost.
+- [ ] Consider alternative names for the clockwork zoom participant.
+Consider making it configurable.

 ## Contributing
 This project is in a very early stage of development.
 It is far from perfect.